jenydu/cnvds/README.md

 - `grch37.rda` and `grch38.rda` are obtained from the `annotables`
   package.
 The source files are published by Ensembl (Cunningham, F. et al. (2022)).
+They are subsets of the original datasets to only include the gene symbol, chromosome number, and the start & end position of all autosomal genes.
 - `pHaplo_pTriplo_data.rda` is obtained from Collins, R. L. et al. (2022).
 - `pLI_data.rda` is obtained from Karczewski, K. J. et al. (2020).

-- `sampleInputCNV.rda` is obtained from Ming, C, Wang, M, Wang, Q, et al. (2022), and a subset of 200 rows is randomly sampled for package demonstration purposes.
+A sample input of 200 CNV calls, `sampleInputCNV.csv`, is included for package demonstration purposes.
+It is randomly subsetted from Ming, C. et al. (2021).

 The *plotScoresByChr* and *plotCNVcounts* functions uses the ggplot function from the `ggplot2` R package.
-The *plotScoresByChr* also uses the drop_na function from the `tidyr` R package, and the setNames function from the `stats` R package.
+The *plotScoresByChr* funciton also uses the *drop_na* function from the `tidyr` R package, and the *setNames* function from the `stats` R package.
+The *runCNVds* function uses the `shiny` and `shinyalert` R packages to build the shiny app.
+Its implementation adapted codes from the “009-upload” Shiny example, the *runTestingPackage* function from the `TestingPackage` R package, and code snippets from online forums such as Stack Overflow (see *References* section for a complete list of sources; additional details can also be found in the `app.R` file).

+Other than the above mentioned, the rest of functions are implemented solely by the author.

 ## References